DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Reiren who got up from the back seat, knitted her eyebrows.

 "Kai, can thee contact Jeanne behind?
-These ruins, these are not simple buildings.
+These ruins, these are not just simple buildings.
 Might be better to make a detour.
 It is a nest of the spirits."